Highlights of the Program

 • Demonstrating biologically programmed polymer behavior that performs like plastic before safe breakdown

-• Discussion on applications across packaging, agriculture, PPE, and consumer goods using scalable materials
+• Detailing applications across packaging, agriculture, PPE, and consumer goods using scalable materials

 • Differentiating the platform from PLA, PBAT and PHA through true end of life and circular value chains